 Opposition party leader Vitali Klitschko said Sunday the ousted leader should take full responsibility for the recent deadly violence in Ukraine.

-As part of a deal to end weeks of violence, Ms. Tymoshenko, a former prime minister was freed from a prison hospital where she had been serving time for abuse of power - a charge her supporters say was political revenge by President Viktor Yanukovych.
+As part of a deal to end weeks of violence, Ms. Tymoshenko was freed from a prison hospital where she had been serving time for abuse of power - a charge her supporters say was political revenge by President Viktor Yanukovych.